kyma-project/kyma/docs/05-technical-reference/svls-08-function-specification.md

 ## Custom HTTP responses in Node.js

-By default, a failing Function simply throws an error to tell the event service to reinject the event at a later point.
+By default, a failing Function simply throws an error to tell the Event Service to reinject the event at a later point.
 Such an HTTP-based Function returns the HTTP status code `500`.
 On the contrary, if you manage to invoke a Function successfully, the system returns the default HTTP status code `200`.

 Apart from these two default codes, you can define custom responses in both Node.js 12 and Node.js 14 environments using the **event.extensions.response** object.